Italian Regency of Carnaro: Impresa di Fiume

 During World War I (1914–1918), which the Kingdom of Italy entered on the side of the Allies in May 1915, Italy made a pact with the Allies, the Treaty of London, in which it was promised all of the Austrian Littoral, but not the city of Fiume (known in Croatian as Rijeka).
 Austria-Hungary disintegrated in October 1918 during the final weeks of the war, which ended in the defeat of the Central Powers in November 1918.
 After the war, at the Paris Peace Conference in 1919, this delineation of territory was confirmed, with Fiume remaining outside of Italy's borders and amalgamated into the Kingdom of the Serbs, Croats and Slovenes (which in 1929 would be renamed the Kingdom of Yugoslavia).

-As an Italian nationalist, the poet, playwright, orator, journalist, and aristocrat Gabriele D'Annunzio, who had served as an officer in the Italian Royal Army (Regio Esercito) during World War I, was angered by what he considered to be the surrender of an Italian city.
+As an Italian nationalist, the poet, playwright, orator, and journalist Gabriele D'Annunzio, who had served as an officer in the Royal Italian Army during World War I, was angered by what he considered to be the surrender of an Italian city.
 On 12 September 1919, he led a force of 186 so-called "legionaries" from Ronchi in Italy to Fiume.
 His legionaries were members of the Royal Italian Army's 2nd Grenadiers Regiment's I Battalion.
-Within days troops from other army units joined D'Annunzio in Fiume, who soon commanded a force of 2,500 troops of former Royal Italian Army troops, Italian nationalists, and veterans of the Italian front during World War I. They were successful in seizing control of the city and forced the withdrawal of the Allied occupying forces, composed of troops from France, the United Kingdom, and the United States.
+Within days, troops from other army units arrived in Fiume to join D'Annunzio.
+Soon, he commanded a force of 2,500 troops of former Royal Italian Army, Italian nationalists, and veterans of the Italian front during World War I. They were successful in seizing control of the city and forced the withdrawal of the Allied occupying forces, composed of troops from France, the United Kingdom, and the United States.
 The march from Ronchi to Fiume became known as the Impresa di Fiume ("Fiume endeavor" or "Fiume enterprise"), and in 1925 Ronchi was renamed Ronchi dei Legionari in honor of it.

 Gabriele d'Annunzio (centre; with the cane) and some "legionaries" – in this case former members of the Arditi (shock troops) corps of the Italian Army, at Fiume in 1919.
 To the right of D'Annunzio, facing him, is Lieutenant Arturo Avolio (commander of a famed World War I Arditi platoon).

-The ethnic Italian portion of the population of Fiume welcomed D'Annunzio enthusiastically, and on the same day, he announced that he had annexed the territory to the Kingdom of Italy.
-The Italian government opposed this and attempted to pressure D'Annunzio into withdrawing by initiating a blockade of Fiume and demanding that the plotters surrender.
+The ethnic Italian portion of the population of Fiume welcomed D'Annunzio enthusiastically, and on the same day, he declared that he had annexed the territory to the Kingdom of Italy.
+The Italian government opposed this and attempted to pressure D'Annunzio into withdrawing by initiating a blockade of Fiume.

 Fiume became a city that attracted artists and radicals from all over Europe.
 Guido Keller taught yoga to legionaries while Harukichi Shimoi taught karate.
-Vladimir Lenin sent D'Annunzio a box of caviar.
+Lenin sent D'Annunzio a box of caviar.
 During his time in Fiume in September 1919, the Italian poet, editor, and art theorist, Filippo Tommaso Marinetti, the founder of the Futurist movement, praised the leaders of the impresa as "advance-guard deserters" (disertori in avanti).